Bombardier unveils high-stakes CSeries jetliner

 | MONTREAL

-MONTREAL Canada's Bombardier Inc (BBDb.TO) took the wraps off its $3.4 billion challenge to industry leaders Boeing (BA.N) and Airbus EAD.PA on Thursday, announcing "solid progress" on the development program for its largest plane to date.
+MONTREAL Canada's Bombardier Inc (BBDb.TO) took the wraps off its $3.4 billion (2.26 billion pounds) challenge to industry leaders Boeing (BA.N) and Airbus EAD.PA on Thursday, announcing "solid progress" on the development program for its largest plane to date.

 Bombardier's single-aisle CSeries planes, promised with seating for up to 160 passengers, represent the company's attempt to break into the lower end of a 100-to-200-seat market heavily defended by its U.S. and European rivals.